armory/documentation/_spinnaker/armory_halyard.md

 ---
 ## hal armory dinghy webhooksecrets <provider> [enable | disable]

-Enable/Disable Webhook secrets validations, only `github` provider is supported at this moment.
-If this option is enabled all github webhooks will be validated.
+Enable or disable webhook secrets validation in GitHub.
+This does not support other providers.
+If this option is enabled, all GitHub webhooks will be validated.
 (Halyard >= 1.8.4)

 #### Usage
 ```